merely-useful/py-rse/index.md

 time and resources are limited, so all but the most popular packages must make do with single explanations.

-## Creating a FAQ {#documentation-faq}
+## Creating an FAQ {#documentation-faq}

 As projects grow,
 documentation within functions alone may be insufficient for users to apply code to their own problems.
-One strategy to assist other people with understanding a project is with an \gref{FAQ}{faq}: a list of frequently-asked questions and corresponding answers.
+One strategy to assist other people with understanding a project is with an \gref{FAQ}{faq}: a list of frequently asked questions and corresponding answers.
 A good FAQ uses the terms and concepts that people bring to the software rather than the vocabulary of its authors;
 putting it another way,
 the questions should be things that people might search for online, and the answers should give them enough information to solve their problem.

-Creating and maintaining a FAQ is a lot of work, and unless the community is large and active, a lot of that effort may turn out to be wasted, because it's hard for the authors or maintainers of a piece of software
+Creating and maintaining an FAQ is a lot of work, and unless the community is large and active, a lot of that effort may turn out to be wasted, because it's hard for the authors or maintainers of a piece of software